qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/classification.rst

 town that it is administered by.
 Now we will use ratio classification to classify the farms by area.

-* Save your rural symbology (if you want to keep it) by clicking on the :guilabel:`Save Style ...` button in the :guilabel:`Style` dialog.
+* Save your landuse symbology (if you want to keep it) by clicking on the :guilabel:`Save Style ...` button in the :guilabel:`Style` dialog.

 We're going to reclassify the layer, so existing classes will be lost if not saved.

 * Close the :guilabel:`Style` dialog.
-* Open the Attributes Table for the :guilabel:`rural` layer.
+* Open the Attributes Table for the :guilabel:`landuse` layer.

-We want to classify these farms by area, but there's a problem: they don't have an area field!
-We'll have to make one.
+We want to classify the landuse areas by size, but there's a problem: they don't have a size field, so we'll have to make one.

 * Enter edit mode by clicking this button: